 Congress passes ERISA to 'protect' employees pensions but in doing so unwittingly gives the disability insurance companies a free pass to play the game on a field that is not level.
 Then, when claims are denied the insurance companies blame the employers for buying crappy policies.

-Ben Glass exposes the scam in Robbery Without a Gun.
+Ben Glass exposes the scam in his free book, Robbery Without a Gun: Why Your Employer's Long-term Disability Policy May Be a Sham.
 It's free for Virginia residents!

 Your employer's group long-term disability policy may be the greatest rip-off in the history of the American employee!
 Unsuspecting employers have been conned into buying policies that some courts have said will only pay benefits if you are in a coma.
 Get my book by filling out the form above.